 Tips to avoid a misdelivery

 – Be careful when handing over the parcel.
 The best way is to hand it over yourself so that you can be sure the courier has the correct package.
 If you cannot be there, you can ask someone else to hand it over for you.
-If you leave the package at a location you previously agreed upon, make sure it is clear that this is the package the courier should collect.
+If you leave the box at a location you previously agreed upon, make sure it is clear that this is the package the courier should collect.

 – Fill out the correct and complete address.
 This includes the street name and number, zip code, town/ city and any additional information like the name or number on the doorbell.
 It can also help to fill out a local phone number for the address of pick-up and delivery.
-This way the courier has the option to contact you.
+This way, the courier has the option to contact you.

 – Regularly check the tracking of your package.
-The fastest way to find out if something went wrong with your parcel is through online tracking.
+The fastest way to find out if something went wrong with your parcel is through the online tracking.
 We always advise you to keep an eye on the tracking information.
-If you notice any irregularities you can contact us at any time for help.
+If you notice any irregularities, you can contact us at any time for help.

 To sum it up, inform Eurosender or the courier immediately when you notice you received mail that does not belong to you.
 You should do that within 48 hours after receiving the letter/package.
 From there, the courier or we will help you further.